 Your Personality Affects the Kind of Accountability You Need

-If you’ve taken a personality assessment, DISC or others, you probably have a good idea of what you’re naturally inclined towards and what you struggle with.
+If you’ve taken a personality assessment, DiSC or others, you probably have a good idea of what you’re naturally inclined toward and what you struggle with.
 If you haven’t, self-awareness is key.
 You might think you know where you struggle, but an assessment can highlight things about yourself that you would never have thought about.